QP/C++ 8.1.2

 Remarks

-In C or C++, compile-time configurability is typically implemented with the preprocessor macros, but can also be achieved by composition of the selected modules.
+In C or C++, compile-time configurability is typically implemented with the preprocessor macros, but can also be achieved by the composition of the selected modules.

 Run-Time Configurability